lloydtorres/stately/README.md

 * Browse your nation's data: stats, people, government, economy, and happenings.
 * Read and respond to daily issues encountered by your nation.
+* Login and switch between your different nations.
-* Check your region's factbook and visit its regional message board.
+* Check your region's factbook and post in the regional message board.
-* Observe current proceedings in the World Assembly, such as resolutions at vote.
+* Observe and vote on the proceedings of the World Assembly.
 * Explore other nations and regions in NationStates.

 ### Revision History

+* **1.1.0** - Multi-nation login, RMB posting, WA voting.
 * **1.0.1** - Fix bug with malformed vectors.
 * **1.0.0** - Initial release.